 Grant activity for all PSU's disclosed at target.
-Reflects the performance adjustment based on actual performance measured at the end of the performance period.

 In connection with the vesting of performance stock units during the year ended December 31, 2018, we purchased and immediately retired 20 shares with aggregate values of \$301.
 No performance stock units vested in 2017 or 2016.